nerodono/blog/content/greater-numbers-from-ground-up.md

 - 2 + 2 = 4. `s(s(z)) + s(s(z)) = s(s(s(s(z))))`
 - 1 + 0 = 1. `s(z) + z = s(z)` since `z` has zero applications of successor function

-So, our exact algorithm is:
+Our exact algorithm is:
 - for `add(x, z)` return x, since `z` has zero applications of successor function
 - for `add(x, s(y))` we return `s(add(x, y))`.
 What is the `add(x, s(y))` notation?
-Since we already defined addition for zero right hand side, remaining case is successor function application to some value, so we just unwrap that application.
+Since we already defined addition for zero right hand side, remaining case is successor function application to some value, we just unwrap that application.

 Let's add `2` to `2` as an example:
 - `s(s(z)) = 2`